FedericoTorsello/Linux-iBeacon/README.md

 ## Starting
 	Example:

 		$ sh ./linux-ibeacon -s 2

-	(arg 2 in this example is the number of USB Bluetooth on your PC or Raspberry Pi)
+	(the param "2" in this example is the number of USB Bluetooth put in on your PC or Raspberry Pi)

 ## Blocking
 	Example:

 		$ sh ./linux-ibeacon -b 2

-	(arg 2 in this example is the number of USB Bluetooth on your PC or Raspberry Pi)
+	(the param "2" in this example is the number of USB Bluetooth put in on your PC or Raspberry Pi)